-Have you ever wondered about the difference between batteries and electricity from wall outlets?
+Have you ever wondered about the difference between batteries and electricity from wall outlets, or how to make a circuit?
 You’ll learn about electrons and electrical current, batteries, circuits, and more on this page!

 Circuit Science Projects